Luke 19: Parable of the minas (verses 11–27)

 Meyer also notes some uncertainty regarding the chronology of events: verse 5 has Jesus planning to stay with Zacchaeus overnight, whereas verse 28 suggests a more immediate departure for Jerusalem after the telling of the parable.

-Jesus' entry to Jerusalem (19:28-40)
+Jesus' approach to Jerusalem (verses 28–44)

+In verse 29, Jesus instructs two of his disciples to take possession of a colt for him to ride.
+They place their cloaks or "upper garments" on the colt to use as a cushion, and accompany Jesus on his way.
+Those who throw their cloaks on the road ahead of him (verse 36) are presumably the crowd of his disciples, whose presence is indicated in verses 37-38.

 On the downward slope of the Mount of Olives, there is a scene of great rejoicing: